Case Study 1 – VWG Bonus Project

 - Evidenced most efficient operating model for internal bonus payment teams.

 - Rolled out a new electronic signatures system across all 5 Brands to regulate the payment of new car sales bonuses to over 850 UK Retailers.

 - Trained end-users and provided coaching and support to embed new systems and processes.

 Case Study 2 – SEAT Stores

 SEAT UK, on behalf of SEAT Spain

 Akeno were invited to join the Project Team responsible for launching a SEAT Store in Lakeside Shopping Centre in Essex, in 2016.
-We joined an established team to provide operational business analysis skills in order to define and document processes for the operation of the new Store.
+We joined an established team to provide operational business skills in order to define and document operational processes for the new Store.

 The Lakeside Store opened on time and to budget in August 2016, and was such a great success, plans started for Store number 2 in Westfield White City, London.

 This time, Akeno were asked to add Digital Concepts Project Management to their list of responsibilities.
 As well as driving the operational processes as we did before (with a new set of logistical challenges like having to use an industrial crane to lift the vehicles onto the first floor in the shopping centre!), we also project managed the entire build and launch of the Store itself, working with designers, the building team and IT suppliers.

 The Westfield Store project was able to take the blue print processes as a base, with adjustments being made for the new challenges that were faced with a Central London Store, including the transporter not fitting into the delivery yard!